PhoenixTMB/Analysis-of-Crime-within-London/README.md

 # Exploring Crime Distribution in London:

 ## Executive Summary:
 The focus of this project was to investigate the distribution of crime across London and more specifically across the 32 inner and outer boroughs of London to see which areas and therefore residents are most likely to experience certain crimes in their area.
 Our initial framing for this project was to help students like us, navigate an unfamiliar landscape but also for potential investors setting up offices or for families buying properties to be fully aware of the area they are buying into.
 Especially as property prices continue to rise relentlessly, it is becoming increasingly difficult to judge the quality of the area through property prices alone, so we hope our visualisation can paint the full picture.
-Crime in London in becoming increasing topical since the rise of knife crime and other violent crime since the beginning of the last decade.
+Crime in London is becoming increasingly topical since the rise of knife crime and other violent crime since the beginning of the last decade.
 We ultimately hope our project can help increase awareness of crime prone areas and thus increase people’s safety.

-For this project we collected 14 categories crime data from all 32 Boroughs using the London Metropolitan Police Crime API for 2021.
+For this project we collected 14 categories crime data from all 32 Boroughs + City of London using the London Metropolitan Police Crime API for 2021.
 Our resulting dataset contained just under 74,000 data points which we had to wrangle to make presentable using knowledge of pandas.
 Our exploratory analysis and visualisations provided both surprising and non-surprising insights we sought to rationalise through further research.

 ## Motivation